AdobeDocs/campaign-standard.en/help/automating/using/personalizing-email-with-additional-data.md

    ![](assets/enrichment_example5.png)

-1. Add an **[!UICONTROL Email delivery]** activity.
+1. Add an [Email delivery](../../automating/using/email-delivery.md) activity.
 In the email content, insert the personalization fields corresponding to the data calculated in the query.
 You can find it via the **[!UICONTROL Additional data (targetData)]** link of the personalization fields explorer.

    ![](assets/enrichment_example3.png)